aiven/devportal/docs/products/flink/howto/real-time-alerting-solution-cli.rst

 Create a Flink SQL job using PostgreSQL® thresholds
 ---------------------------------------------------

-This setup uses host-specific thresholds that are stored in PostgreSQL® as a basis for determining instances of high CPU load.
+The third example defines host-specific thresholds in a PostgreSQL®  table.
+The thresholds table is joined with the inbound stream of CPU measurements by hostname to filter instances of CPU load going over the defined thresholds.

 .. mermaid::